 Nations Ministry Center continued to grow in 2010 and celebrated the 14 Burundi families moving into Habitat for Humanity homes and saw other programs expand.
 In 2011, Heather Cain received a Mary Catherine Strobel Award for her service with our kindergarten readiness program.
 Also, in 2011, Nations Ministry added two staff position: Nations Academy Coordinator and Director of Refugee Services.
 In 2012, in partnership with the Tennessee Office for Refugees, we added another staff position, Job Coach, to assist refugees with employment needs.
 We also began offering our first citizenship classes.

 In May 2013, Nations Ministry Center was recognized by the Department of Justice Board of Immigration Appeals to provide legal immigration services.
 Our director Chris Lovingood was accredited to provide the services.
 Chris was also a finalist for the Center for Nonprofit Management CEO of the Year Award.

 In January 2015, we opened a suboffice in South Nashville in partnership with Southminster Presbyterian Church.
 In August 2015, our after-school program expanded to space donated by Acklen Church of Christ.
 In January 2017, we added a jobs program serving Rutherford County and expanded our services in Davidson County.
 In April 2017, we purchased an office building at 406 Welshwood Drive and raised over $500,000 to fund that facility.
-In 2018, we developed a program to serve refugee elders.
+In 2018, we developed a program to serve refugee elders and were a finalist for the Salute to Excellence Innovation in Action Award.

 Nations Ministry Center